EranMani/Glitch-Garden/Assets/ReadMe.txt

+04/05/21
+- Master branch
+* Added the ability to use the stars to buy defenders or to receive them from the trophy object

 01/05/21
 - Master branch
 * Created parent - child relationship for cactus and lizard models to get more control over the animation placement in the scene